 II.
 TYPES OF HUMAN SUBJECTS RESEARCH CONDUCTED AT MUSC

-MUSC has 1940 active research projects involving human subjects in the biomedical, behavioral sciences, social sciences and medical economics as well as Phase 1 through Phase IV medication trials.
+MUSC has over 2000 active research projects involving human subjects in the biomedical, behavioral sciences, social sciences and medical economics as well as Phase 1 through Phase IV medication trials.
 These studies are conducted by approximately 500 active Principal Investigators (MD, PhD, PharmD, DDS and/or RN) and 1000 study coordinators and research staff.
-Surgical studies involving innovative therapies, device trials, and organ transplantation are also conducted at MUSC.
-The MUSC Tissue Bank and Biorepository serves as a repository for human samples for various research projects.

 The categories of study participants include adults with normal decision-making capacity, adults with impaired decision making capacity, pregnant subjects, children, prisoners, employees and students.
 No categories of human subjects are specifically excluded.
 We have a limited number of transnational studies.
-Special oversight mechanisms are in place for the review and monitoring of studies with vulnerable populations (Six components of the HRPP Program Guide Section 8 address vulnerable subject populations).
+Special oversight mechanisms are in place for the review and monitoring of studies with vulnerable populations.

 III.
 REGULATORY GUIDELINES AND ASSURANCES